 Avoiding certain foods in the days leading up to the test

-Avoid having the test during your menstrual cycle.
+Not having the test during a menstrual cycle

 Description of Test

-When you are ready to have a bowel movement, you will set up the kit using the instructions.
+Use the instructions to set up the kit when you are ready to have a bowel movement.
 The kit should allow you to collect 3 samples.
-Some kits have a disposable container into which you can pass your bowel movement.
-Other kits give you tissue paper or plastic wrap that you can lay in the toilet to keep your stool from getting into the water.
+Some kits have a disposable container that can be used to pass the bowel movement into.
+Other kits have tissue paper or plastic wrap that can be put in the toilet to keep the stool from getting into the water.

 You can also turn off the water valve to the toilet tank and flush the toilet a couple of times.
 This will empty most of the water out of the toilet bowl.
-When ready, pass the stool into the bowl.
-Collect the sample, then turn the water back on.
+Pass the stool into the bowl when you are ready.
+Collect the sample and turn the water back on.

 The card may need to be mailed or brought into a clinic.
-Make sure you have written your name on each card.
+Make sure your name is on each card.